yy311/yy311.github.io/publication.md

 <p style="color:red">New:</p>

-[On almost sure convergence rates of stochastic gradient methods](https://arxiv.org/abs/2202.04295), an abridged version has been accepted by COLT, 2022.

 [A sampling theorem for exact identification of continuous-time nonlinear dynamical systems](https://arxiv.org/abs/2204.14021), an abridged version has been submitted to CDC, 2022.

 <h3>Selected Journal Papers: (By topics)</h3>